 The Promise

 The promise of sleep tracking is reasonable on paper.
-You will see your sleep patterns.
-You will identify behaviors that hurt and help.
-You will improve over time based on data.
-Some users do exactly this.
-They use tracker data lightly, notice trends, adjust accordingly, and forget about the score otherwise.
+You will see your sleep patterns and notice things you would otherwise miss.
+You will identify behaviors that hurt and help, like late caffeine or weekend bedtime drift.
+You will improve over time based on data rather than guesswork.
+The promise is the same shape as the rest of the quantified self movement: measure, learn, adjust.

 Why It Falls Short